 B2C marketers might seem like they operate in an entirely different world than B2B marketers.
 But as you can see, they have a lot of useful practices B2B marketers can tweak and adopt as their own.
 At the end of the day, great marketing is all about the experience you provide for your audience – so the goals of B2B and B2C marketers aren’t as different as they appear.

-For more information about how ZoomInfo can improve your B2B marketing campaigns, contact our sales team today.
+For information about market intelligence data and how ZoomInfo can improve your B2B marketing campaigns, contact our sales team today.
 Our B2B database is just what you need to reach more of your best buyers.